do-community/do-vue/README.md

 ## Development

-To setup the develop environment, you will need to run `npm i` with Node 12+ installed.
+To setup the develop environment, you will need to having Node.js installed (matching the version specified in `.nvmrc`), and then run `npm ci` to install dependencies (this will respect the lockfile).
-This will install the dependencies to allow you to work the project.

 We make use of `eslint` to maintain code quality in the JS & Vue files.
 To run this you can use `npm test`.

+A demo project is included in the `demo` directory, which helps ensure the Webpack config is working as expected.
+This can be run with `demo:dev` to start a server with hot reloading, or `demo:build` to build the demo project.

 ## Usage Example